gseridon/LumiMonitor/README.md

 The second header will then be soldered afterwards.
 This header will be placed on the bottom side of the PCB, with the pins being solder at the topside of the board.
 Place the header on the bottom side of the PCB, then turn over the PCB to proceed with soldering the pins.
 There will be two pins that do not need to be soldered, and it will be the two pins that do not have any connections or labels attached to them.
 The four pins that will be soldered are the GND, SCL, SDA, and 3Vin.

 Finally, when both headers are soldered to the board, the VIAs will be soldered using the 22 gauge insulated wires (these will be thin enough that they will be able to fit through the VIAs).
 Use the wire stripper to remove the insulation, and fit the wire through the VIA.
 One end of the wire will be soldered, ensuring that the solder is making contact with the copper wiring on the board.
 After one end is finished, cut the other end of the wire on the opposite end of the soldered VIA.
 The remaining insulation is removed from the wire, and then the wire end is soldered to the copper around the VIA.
 The end result should look like a wire soldered on both ends that is passing through the VIA.
 Proceed to do these steps until all 4 of the VIAs are connected.

+Try to make sure that the solder points are done quickly and neatly.
+If soldered for too long, some areas of the board may overheat and become unusable, which may cause problems down the line.
+Do not use too much solder, as it may melt over to neighbouring wires, causing a short in the circuit.
+Do not rush soldering, but it should not take longer than an hour for this section.

 <img src="https://raw.githubusercontent.com/gseridon/LumiMonitor/master/Images/PCBSolderedV2Front.jpg">